Lubiąż Abbey: Establishment of daughter monasteries

 The region was devastated during the first Mongol invasion of Poland in 1241.
 However, Lubiąż monastery and its monastic properties were miraculously spared, leading the abbey to play a significant role in the rebuilding of the country.
 However, a stagnation started following the death of Duke Henry II the Pious on April 9, 1241 at the Battle of Legnica.
 Succession disputes resulted in the general disintegration of Silesia over the next few decades.
-Nevertheless, monks from Lubiąż came to Kamieniec Ząbkowicki in 1246 to take over the town's 1210-founded Augustinian monastery, officially settling it in 1249 following the intervention of Pope Innocent IV.
+Nevertheless, monks from Lubiąż came to Kamieniec in 1246 to take over the town's 1210-founded Augustinian monastery, officially settling it in 1249 following the intervention of Pope Innocent IV.

 The last monastery founded by Lubiąż monks was the monastery at Byszewo, which was founded in 1256.
 However, the monastery quickly dissolved and in 1288 relocated to what is today Koronowo Monastery.

 Economic and cultural revival

-By the middle of the 13th century, Lubiąż Monastery had founded around 70 villages, settled by German colonists.
+By the middle of the 13th century, Lubiąż Abbey had founded around 70 villages, settled by German colonists.
+That the Abbey had become very wealthy by the late 13th century is evidenced by a 1280 complaint documenting the "incessant begging" of locals to partake in the Abbey's riches.
+Monks at Lubiąż also composed the Chronicon Polono-Silesiacum around this time.
 By the 14th century Lubiąż became a cultural center of all East-Central Europe, with the monastery school and library (scriptorium) being especially notable.
 The economic strength of the monastery was consolidated from 1322 onwards by several gold mines in the area of Złotoryja and other mines.
 In 1327 the Silesian duke Henry VI the Good declared himself a vassal of King John of Bohemia, and when he died without male heirs in 1335, his lands including Lubiąż fell to the Kingdom of Bohemia.
 The monastery continuously expanded its land holdings and owned extensive estates and around 65 villages with large agricultural estates in Silesia, but also had properties in the east, near Oświęcim, and in the north, in Greater Poland.

 The good financial situation made it possible to renovate the monastery buildings in a Gothic style, since the monastery church had become too small for the growing monastery.
 I 1307, the foundation stone for the new brick gothic basilica was laid.
 This phase of construction lasted for decades, and the current structure of the Abbey Church dates back to this era.
 In this time, several princely Chapels and tombs, such as that of Bolesław III the Generous, were built.